Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Worked on JavaScript 30 Day 22 challenge

 **Thoughts**: I started this challenge late after celebrating a friend's birthday, and that had a big toll on me.
 I was unable to concentrate/solve the issues and instead tried thinking through a couple options for an hour without much resolution.
 I will make sure to not start my JS practice after 9.

+## Day 65: May 11, 2019

+**Today's Progress**: Finished JavaScript 30 Day 22 challenge and got about halfway through Day 23

+**Thoughts**: With a full night sleep, I was able to resolve the challenge very quickly and using the same method that Wes Bos did.
+Felt very good about it.
+Day 23 challenge is to work with the text-to-speech API.
+I was able to get a list of voice options and adjust the rate/pitch/text.
+Now I just need to get the audio to actually play!